yoyosource/YAPION/docs/examples/basics/Serialization.md

 }
 ```

-To give the serializer hints what to serialize and what not to serialize there are some Annotations that are useful.
+To give the serializer hints what to serialize and what not to serialize there are some annotations that are useful.
 Here the annotated example:
 ```java
 import yapion.annotations.serialize.YAPIONSave;